Mohammad-Saif-JH-DAC/Online_Banking_System/docs/SETUP.md

 2. Verify all prerequisites are installed correctly
 3. Ensure all services are running
 4. Check the browser's developer console for frontend errors
+5. Verify email configuration if registration emails are not being sent

 ## Development